-- Travel date: Sun 14th of August 2016
+- Travel date: 14th August 2016

 not what I expected

 "Just returned fromv a visit to Kenzi Menara Palace.
 The rooms were very large and attractive. towels and sheets changed daily as you would expect from a hotel of this standard however the hotel was either very quiet almost dead some evenings or on other occassions full of conference people who ran around at all hours of the night banging doors etc. The restaurant service was slow although breakfast was quite varied and fairly good.
 As we had booked half board both restaurants in the evening had very limited menus.
 My husband suffers from a nut allergy and although we explained this at every meal his food constantly came covered in nuts.
 The food in the Moroccan restaurant was of a very poor quality and was often inedible.
 We have just returned home feeling unwell, having paid a fortune for our stay.
 I cannot recomment the restaurants in this hotel as we are now having to undergo tests to discover the nature of our stomach infections."